 The 2011 Employee Stock Purchase Plan ("ESPP") became effective immediately upon the execution and delivery of the underwriting agreement for the Company's IPO on March 29, 2012.
 The ESPP authorized the issuance of 669,603 shares of the Company's common stock pursuant to purchase rights granted to employees.
-The number of shares of common stock reserved for issuance will automatically increase, on each January 1, by a lesser of (i) 330,396 shares of the Company's common stock or or (ii) 1.0% of the total number of shares of the Company's common stock or a determined by the Company's board of directors.
+The number of shares of common stock reserved for issuance will automatically increase, on each January 1, by a lesser of (i) 330,396 shares of the Company's common stock or or (ii) 1.0% of the total number of shares of the Company's common stock outstanding on December 31 of the preceding calendar year, as determined by the Company's board of directors.